PipedreamHQ/pipedream/apps/http/README.md

 Below, you'll find instructions for deploying HTTP sources to solve specific use cases.

 **The interface for authoring components is in preview, and is subject to change at any time**.
-We encourage you to extend these components or tinker on your own, and we'd love to hear feedback on how [the API](COMPONENT-API.md) can be improved.
+We encourage you to extend these components or tinker on your own, and we'd love to hear feedback on how [the component API](https://github.com/PipedreamHQ/pipedream/blob/master/COMPONENT-API.md) can be improved.

 If you've built a component you think others would find valuable, please submit a pull request to this repo.
-If you have questions about the [component API](COMPONENT-API.md) or any part of the Pipedream platform, you can raise an issue in this repo or [chat us on Slack](https://pipedream.com/community).
+If you have questions about the [component API](https://github.com/PipedreamHQ/pipedream/blob/master/COMPONENT-API.md) or any part of the Pipedream platform, you can raise an issue in this repo or [chat us on Slack](https://pipedream.com/community).

 ### Emit only the HTTP payload instead of the whole event